 A professional services firm is a collection of experts, and developing content is the most important way your experts can contribute to your firm’s marketing program.
 Content is the heart of every modern marketing strategy.
 And content marketing is the way you plan and deliver it.

 Each blog post should have a call to action (CTA) pointing to a relevant gated piece of high-value content, such as a longer format guide or ebook.
-That way, when a reader wants to learn more about a topic, they can exchange a small amount of personal information—most importantly their email address—for a more in-depth piece of content.
+That way, when a reader wants to learn more about a topic, they can exchange a small amount of personal information—most importantly, their email address—for an in-depth piece of content.
 You just turned a web visitor into a new contact and they just deepened their relationship with you.
 Over time, some of these readers will turn into fans.
 And eventually, when they need to hire expertise, your firm will be at the top of their list.

 While blog posts are critical to content marketing, there are many other formats content can take, including videos, speeches, books and ebooks, webinars, courses, articles, white papers, guides, kits and e-newsletters.
 And that just scratches the surface.